Mauricio Molina: Club career

 Molina started his career in Colombian side Envigado at the age of 16.
-He soon made his way up to the first team and was transferred to Independiente Santa Fé. around his stint through Santa Fe, After a serious injury he returned to the pitch in 2002 playing for Independiente Medellín where he led the team to its first national championship in 45 years and the third overall.
+He soon made his way up to the first team and was transferred to Independiente Santa Fé in 2001.

+In 2002 he joined Independiente Medellín and later that year led the team to its first national championship in 45 years and the third overall.
 In 2003, he helped the team reach the semi-finals of the Copa Libertadores.

 After the successful campaign with Independiente Medellín he moved to CA Morelia of Mexico until 2004.

-After Morelia, Molina went to the United Arab Emirates to play for Al Ain FC where he stayed for a semester, after which he returned to his best memories with Independiente Medellin for another semester.
+After Morelia, Molina went to the United Arab Emirates to play for Al Ain where he stayed for a semester, after which he returned to his best memories with Independiente Medellin for another semester.
 Molina then played for San Lorenzo de Almagro of Argentina from 2005 to 2006.

-In 2007, Molina signed with Paraguayan Club Olimpia de Asunción where he played the first semester of the year.
-After a very successful campaign with the team in which he was the co-scorer with 10 goals, Molina was transfer for the second semester of 2007 to Red Star Belgrade, his first European club.
+In 2007, Molina signed with Paraguayan Club Olimpia where he played the first semester of the year.
+After a very successful campaign with the team in which he was the co-scorer with 10 goals, Molina was transferred for the second semester of 2007 to Red Star Belgrade, his first European club.

-Molina prepared to include himself in the lines of Pelé's Santos.
+In 2008, he joined Brazilian club Santos.
 He made his debut as a Santos player on 13 February 2008, starting against Cúcuta Deportivo of Colombia in the 2008 Copa Libertadores.
+He scored his first goal for the club on 24 February, in a 4-1 Campeonato Paulista victory against Ituano.
+On 27 July 2008, he scored twice in a 5–2 victory against Vasco.
+At the time he departed the club, he became the 2nd highest scoring foreign player in Santos history, with 17 goals.

 In July 2009, Molina moves to South Korean club Seongnam Ilhwa Chunma for $1,275,000.
 He scored in his debut against the Pohang Steelers.
-In all K-League competitions, Molina scored 22 goals along with 11 assists in 50 appearances for Seongnam Ilhwa Chunma and in 2010 Molina and Seongnam Ilhwa Chunma won the AFC Champions League 2010.
+In all K-League competitions, Molina scored 22 goals along with 11 assists in 50 appearances for Seongnam Ilhwa Chunma.
+Molina was an instrumental player for the Korean club during the path to the 2010 AFC Champions League title, where he scored seven goals.

 On 24 January 2011, Molina signed for K League Classic side FC Seoul on a three-year contract.
+He had an excellent 2012 season, where he scored 19 goals in 43 appearances and won the league title.

 On 31 December 2015, Molina returned to Independiente Medellín, where he played for two more seasons before finally retiring from professional football, tenure during which he acted as a co-captain for the team and helped them win the 2016 Torneo Apertura, his second with the club and their 6th league title overall.